Listenable-steam/Listenable-steam/README.md

-- 👋 Hi, I’m @Listenable-steam
+- 👋 Hi,
-- 👀 I’m interested in Discord Bots, & tModloader Mods
+- 👀 I’m interested in learning and creating mods
-- 🌱 I’m currently learning python
+- 🌱 Learning the ropes
-- 📫 How to reach me dm me on discord!
-Listenable#0
+- 📫 Dm me on Discord: listenable#0

 <!---
 Listenable-steam/Listenable-steam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.